mmvergara/solidifying-javascript-foundations/src/content/blog/strict-equality.md

 ### Why `NaN === NaN` is `false`

 This is a common point of confusion.
 According to the spec, `NaN` (Not-a-Number) is defined as not equal to itself.
-This is because `NaN` represents an **invalid or undefined numeric result**, and it doesn’t make sense to compare two invalid results as equal.
+This is because `NaN` represents an **invalid or undefined numeric result**, and it doesn't make sense to compare two invalid results as equal.

 For example: